InsertKoinIO/koin/koin-projects/docs/reference/koin-android/get-instances.md

-## Retrieve your components from Koin

 Once you have declared some modules and you have started Koin, how can you retrieve your instances in your Android Activity Fragments or Services?

-### Activity, Fragment & Service as KoinComponents
+## Activity, Fragment & Service as KoinComponents

 Activity, Fragment & Service are extended with the KoinComponents extension.
 You gain access to: